asanf/coompiler/README.md

 # coompiler
-A Semant developed for the Compiler course, writen in Java for the Cool programming language.
+Part of a compiler for the cool programming language written in Java.

 ## About
 These are the first three component of a compiler for the Cool programming language, developed for the Compilers